Inpatient Rehab in New Mexico

 Treatment included:

-• Hospital inpatient treatment, inpatient hospital detox and inpatient hospital drug/alcohol rehab
+• Hospital inpatient rehab, hospital inpatient detoxification and inpatient hospital addiction treatment

 Treatment included:

-• Hospital inpatient rehab, outpatient rehabilitation and intensive outpatient treatment program
+• Long-term rehab, regular outpatient treatment and intensive outpatient treatment services

 Bhc Mesilla Valley Hospital - Las Cruces, NM

-Bhc Mesilla Valley Hospital is an inpatient rehab situated in Las Cruces, New Mexico.
+Bhc Mesilla Valley Hospital is a residential rehab center situated in Las Cruces, New Mexico.

 Location: 3751 Del Rey Boulevard, Las Cruces, NM 88012 in Dona Ana County